Skip to main content

 Just as it is when caring for children, consistency with routines and expectations is helpful for adults.
 When you observe a sexual behavior, your immediate actions to respond in the moment should be the same whether you recognize the behavior to be normative, or problematic, or if you are unsure.
 You first learned the Responding to Sexual Behavior steps in Lesson Two, and you can review these steps again here.

-Responding to Sexual Behavior in the Moment
+Responding to Sexual Behavior: In the Moment

 1. Pause